 The 8-week program is best for teens who showed leadership as a camper through their commitment to our Brit Kehillah and core values and have proven that they are ready to be role-models at camp.
 The ideal candidates have experience working with children in a camp or school environment.

 Camp Coleman and URJ’s Mitzvah Corps programs have come together to offer this new program for rising Coleman 12th graders.
-The City of Atlanta runs Camp Best Friends, a highly subsidized summer program for children who would otherwise lack direction, and sustenance, while school is out for the summer.
+The City of Atlanta runs Camp Best Friends, a subsidized, quality summer program for children, engaging them in wholesome, organized and productive recreational activities while school is out for the summer.
 Participants will spend 14 days volunteering as junior counselors at Camp Best Friends, while living in the dorms at Georgia Tech University.
 This program is inspired in part by the relationship that Camp Coleman and NFTY have built over many years with the City of Atlanta in running Camp Jenny.
 As participants do volunteer work, listen to guest speakers, and learn about issues of race and access to education, they will build meaningful relationships with one another and their global peers, understand the complexities and challenges facing various communities, take action on issues they care about, and embrace the ways that Judaism empowers them to enact real change.
 Participants of this program will arrive back at camp on opening day of 2nd session and will spend the next 4 weeks incorporating their Mitzvah Corps experience into our Leadership Development and Staff-in-training program.

 The Machon Mitzvah Corps program is best for teens whose past experiences show that they are passionate about social justice and are interested in an intense volunteer experience with children coming from a wide variety of backgrounds.
 The ideal candidates have experience with service work and/or experience working with children.